MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-four.md

 Before you begin the upgrade of Azure App Service on Azure Stack to 1.4:

-- Ensure all roles are ready in the Azure App Service administration in the Azure Stack admin portal
+- Ensure all roles are ready in the Azure App Service administration in the Azure Stack admin portal.

 - Back up the App Service and master databases:
   - AppService_Hosting;